tm4roon/survey/.github/ISSUE_TEMPLATE/overview.md

 ---
-name: detail
+name: overview
-about: Write summary of the paper
+about: Write overview of the paper
 title: ''
 labels: ''
 assignees: ''